Mental Health and Addictions

 Office of the Chief Medical Examiner (OCME).

-• The OCME is the data source for substance related deaths.
-In effort to provide timely information these deaths are assessed prior to the completion of a finalized autopsy, and are therefore subject to change as more information becomes available.
+• The OCME is the data source for substance-related deaths.
+In an effort to provide timely information these deaths are assessed based on toxicological findings prior to the completion of a finalized autopsy, and are therefore subject to change as more information becomes available.

-2. Emergency Department Information System (EDIS), is the source for all substance related emergency department (ED) visits.
-These are identified as either having a substance related discharge diagnosis, or by a keyword search in the ED visit reason field.
-This data source is up to date on an ongoing basis.
+2. Emergency Department Information System (EDIS), is the source for all substance-related emergency department (ED) visits.
+These are identified as either having a substance-related discharge diagnosis, or by a keyword search in the ED visit reason field.
+This data source is updated on an ongoing basis.
 This data set however, does not fully cover all ED’s within Manitoba.
 Only ED’s that are connected to EDIS are included, which means some smaller rural ED’s are left out from this source.

 Take-Home Naloxone (THN) Kit distribution data

-• Data is obtained in the Public Health Information Monitoring System (PHIMS), which tracks the distribution of take-home naloxone kits to their distribution sites throughout the Province.
-This data source is up to date on an ongoing basis.
+• Data is obtained in the Public Health Information Management System (PHIMS), which tracks the distribution of take-home naloxone kits to their distribution sites throughout the Province.
+This data source is updated on an ongoing basis.

 Provincial Overview